Only a couple more weeks until Halloween!

 Hocus Pocus (1993)

-Next up is everyone'd favourite Halloween flick, Hocus Pocus.
+Next up is everyone's favourite Halloween flick, Hocus Pocus.

-The film follows Max who have just moved to Salem, where he struggles to fit.
+The film follows Max who has just moved to Salem, where he struggles to fit.

 His struggle to fit in becomes the last thing he had to worry about though as on Halloween night he lights a candle awakening a trio of diabolical witches that were executed in the 17th century.

-Also, while on the topic of Christina Ricci films, it's not on the list but Addams Family is also a great Halloween choice and I think it might be on Netflix.
+Also, while on the topic of Christina Ricci films, it's not on the list but Addams Family is also a great Halloween choice and it is on Netflix.

 The Little Vampire (2000)

 This is another movie I don't see make Halloween movie lists but it's an absolutely brilliant family-friendly Halloween movie.

 The Little Vampire tells the story of a lonely American boy living in Scotland makes a new best friend, a fellow nine-year-old who happens to be a vampire.